Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Larvae develop in warm, shallow water

-Each generation adds to the next, creating the large populations that become noticeable by July.
+Each generation adds to the next, which is how Wilmington yards end up with the large populations that become obvious by July.

-Mosquitoes need very little water to reproduce.
-Many breeding sites are found in ordinary residential yards.
+Mosquitoes need very little water to reproduce, and many breeding sites turn up in ordinary residential yards.

 Common breeding locations include: